 WITHOUT the right enterprise technologies in place, even the best-planned software strategy can miss the mark.
 For this reason, a growing number of IT leaders are adding open source software (OSS) to their transformation toolkits.
-In a recent Red Hat survey, 69 percent of IT leaders said that enterprise OSS was either “very important” or “extremely important” to their organization’s overall enterprise software strategy.1
+In a recent Red Hat survey, 69 per cent of IT leaders said that enterprise OSS was either “very important” or “extremely important” to their organisation’s overall enterprise software strategy.1

 Make no mistake, the ever-expanding palette of vendor solutions on the market today remains an indispensable resource for enterprise-scale digital transformation.
 But there are compelling reasons to explore OSS’s possibilities as well.
 For example, OSS in emerging technology domains often includes work contributed by highly creative developers with hard-to-find expertise.
 By exploring OSS projects for artificial intelligence (AI), blockchain, or other trending technologies, companies that lack in-house experts can better understand what the future holds for these disruptive tools.

-Moreover, CIOs are realizing that when coders can engage with domain experts and contribute their own work to an OSS ecosystem, job satisfaction and creativity often grow, along with engineering discipline, product quality, and efficiency.
+Moreover, CIOs are realising that when coders can engage with domain experts and contribute their own work to an OSS ecosystem, job satisfaction and creativity often grow, along with engineering discipline, product quality and efficiency.
 As any software engineer knows, the ability to take established and tested code from an existing library, rather than having to create it from scratch, can shrink development timelines significantly.

 Unlike many innovations currently being developed within OSS domains, the open source model is not new.
 It traces its democratic roots to the mid-1990s, when the number of developers connecting via the internet began growing, a phenomenon that spawned an entirely new kind of collaboration and productivity.
 The open source idea was revolutionary: Complete strangers, committed to the same good-faith cause, pooled their energies to equal or exceed the work of paid experts.

-In its early days, OSS was the bailiwick of “geeks” whose idealistic approach to software development favored a distributed, all-volunteer community over individual software firms’ centralized authority.
-Today, their most notable creation, the Linux operating system, powers 80 percent of the Web.2
+In its early days, OSS was the bailiwick of “geeks” whose idealistic approach to software development favoured a distributed, all-volunteer community over individual software firms’ centralised authority.
+Today, their most notable creation, the Linux operating system, powers 80 per cent of the Web.2

 In each of these instances, open source offered a low-cost way to kick-start innovation.
-Any organization’s development team can use open source to quickly prototype innovative ideas, experiment with trending technologies, and build on these trends.
-Whether the technology is machine learning (ML), blockchain, or virtual reality, open source provides components, libraries, and frameworks that together form a tremendous reuse pool of software for fueling and shaping new ideas.
+Any organisation’s development team can use open source to quickly prototype innovative ideas, experiment with trending technologies and build on these trends.
+Whether the technology is machine learning (ML), blockchain, or virtual reality, open source provides components, libraries and frameworks that together form a tremendous reuse pool of software for fuelling and shaping new ideas.

-And OSS is indeed fueling new ideas.
-A recent joint research effort from Deloitte and Datawheel analyzes the trajectory of open source development of emerging technologies.
-Data from Open Source Compass (see figure 1) shows that the number of open source projects grew at a staggering average compound rate of 79 percent between 2008 and 2018.
+And OSS is indeed fuelling new ideas.
+A recent joint research effort from Deloitte and Datawheel analyses the trajectory of open source development of emerging technologies.
+Data from Open Source Compass (see figure 1) shows that the number of open source projects grew at a staggering average compound rate of 79 per cent between 2008 and 2018.

-Established organizations are beginning to explore how trending technologies such as AI and blockchain can play a part in addressing their customers’ needs.
-A dip into these domains quickly reveals that open source languages, tools, and platforms can be powerful accelerants and, in some cases, even table stakes for attaining competency.
+Established organisations are beginning to explore how trending technologies such as AI and blockchain can play a part in addressing their customers’ needs.
+A dip into these domains quickly reveals that open source languages, tools and platforms can be powerful accelerants and, in some cases, even table stakes for attaining competency.

 Open Source Compass data on TensorFlow (see figure 2) shows steady growth in number of developers contributing to TensorFlow projects.

-Key takeaway: At first glance, emerging technologies such as machine learning or AR/VR can feel so fast-moving as to be unattainable given your organization’s current tools, techniques, and talent.
-Recognize that open source software can provide an accessible on-ramp to your desired future state.
+Key takeaway: At first glance, emerging technologies such as machine learning or AR/VR can feel so fast-moving as to be unattainable given your organisation’s current tools, techniques and talent.
+Recognise that open source software can provide an accessible on-ramp to your desired future state.
 And while you may not, for instance, have machine learning gurus on your team, you may have a cadre of C++ and Python engineers looking for a new challenge.
 Open source projects such as TensorFlow can provide that gateway.